truhlik/endevel-entry-django-api/README.md

  - with an option to show articles per tag
 Entry task for Endevel

-# Prerequirements

 # to run with Docker

+1. Copy endevel_entry/settings.env.dist into endevel_entry/settings.env

-requirements.txt in /endevel_entry/ directory with the following content:<br>
+2. requirements.txt in /endevel_entry/ directory with the following content:<br>
 `django==4.0`<br/>
 `psycopg2-binary==2.9.3`<br/>
 `django-cors-headers==3.8.0`<br/>